Is my concealed carry weapons permit honored in Illinois?

 Frequently Asked Questions

 No, Illinois does not recognize concealed carry licenses from other states.
-However, non-residents with a valid license can transport firearms in a vehicle through Illinois under specific conditions.
+However, non-residents can transport firearms in their vehicle through Illinois if they follow specific storage regulations.

-What happens if I leave my firearm on my person in Illinois without an IL permit?
+What happens if I leave my firearm on my person while my vehicle is unattended in Illinois?

 More 2nd Amendment & Law Videos You Might Like